-- (I) At a minimum, each utility shall transfer the funds collected from its customers under the Energy Assistance Program to the Organization under the following schedule: - (A) For the funds collected during the period of January 1 to March 31 of each year, the utility shall transfer the collected funds to the Organization before May 1 of such year; - (B) For the funds collected during the period of April 1 to June 30 of each year, the utility shall transfer the collected funds to the Organization before August 1 of such year; - (C) For the funds collected during the period of July 1 to September 30 of each year, the utility shall transfer the collected funds to the Organization before November 1 of such year; - (D) For the funds collected during the period of October 1 to December 31 of each year, the utility shall transfer the collected funds to the Organization before February 1 of the next year; - (E) Each utility shall maintain a separate accounting for all energy assistance program funds received by customers. - (II) Each utility shall provide the Organization with the following information: - (A) How the funds collected for the previous calendar year were generated, including the number of customers participating in the program.
+- (I) At a minimum, each utility shall transfer the funds collected from its customers under the energy and assistance program to the organization under the following schedule: - (A) Ffor the funds collected during the period of January 1 to March 31 of each year, the utility shall transfer the collected funds to the Organization before May 1 of such year; - (B) Ffor the funds collected during the period of April 1 to June 30 of each year, the utility shall transfer the collected funds to the Organization before August 1 of such year; - (C) Ffor the funds collected during the period of July 1 to September 30 of each year, the utility shall transfer the collected funds to the Organization before November 1 of such year; - (D) Ffor the funds collected during the period of October 1 to December 31 of each year, the utility shall transfer the collected funds to the Organization before February 1 of the next year; and - (E) Eeach utility shall maintain a separate accounting for all energy assistance program funds received by customers. - (II) Each utility shall provide the our ganization with the following information. - (A) How the funds collected for the previous calendar year were generated, including the number of customers participating in the program.
 Such report shall include a summary of the number of program participants and funds collected by month, and shall be provided by February 1 of each year. - (B) At each time funds are remitted, a listing of all program participants including the donor's name, billing address, and monthly donation amount.
-The participant information provided to the Organization shall be used exclusively for complying with the requirements of § 40-8.7-101, C.R.S., et seq. and state and federal laws.

-- (III) The Public Utilities Commission shall submit, as necessary, a bill for payment to the Organization for any administrative costs incurred pursuant to the program. - (IV) The Organization shall provide the Office of Consumer Counsel and the Public Utilities Commission with a copy of the written report that is described in § 40-8.7-110, C.R.S.
+The participant information provided to the our ganization shall be used exclusively for complying with the requirements of § 40-8.7-101, C.R.S., et seq. and state and federal laws. - (III) The Public Utilities Commission shall submit, as necessary, a bill for payment to the Organization for any administrative costs incurred pursuant to the program. - (IV) The operganization shall provide the Office of Consumer Counsel and the Public Utilities Commission with a copy of the written report that is described in § 40-8.7-110, C.R.S.
 This report shall not contain individual participant information. - (e) Prohibition of disconnection.
-Utilities shall not disconnect a customer's gas service for nonpayment of optional contribution amounts.
+Utilities shall not disconnect a customer's gas service for non-payment of optional contribution amounts.